 - Install the HxD application and launch it.

-- Delete the 7th till 13th hexadecimal positions using the space bar
+- Delete the 7th to 13th hexadecimal positions using the space bar.

-- This step will damage the PST without causing any data loss
+- This will damage the PST without causing any data loss.

 - Save the PST file and close the hex editor.

-The following steps involve using scanpst.exe (Inbox Repair Tool) to repair the corrupted PST file, as follows:
+The following steps involve using ScanPST.exe (Inbox Repair Tool) to repair the corrupted PST file:

 - Locate scanpst.exe on your system based on the Outlook version as location of scanpst.exe differs for each Outlook version.

 - Double-click SCANPST and browse the corrupted PST file.
 Close Outlook and all mail-enabled applications.
 Next, click Start to start scanning the selected PST file.

 - The tool interface shows the scan results.
 It creates a backup of the PST file before repairing it.
 Click Repair to start repairing the PST file.